 definition of non-response?

-- Unclear.
-Ideally patients will show some improvement within 2-3 days.1 However, critically ill patients may take longer to recover.
+- This is unclear.
+Ideally, patients will show some improvement within 2-3 days.(30566567) However, critically ill patients may take longer to recover.

 - If the patient improves but then deteriorates, this is a signal that something is amiss.

 - Progression of influenza pneumonia into organizing pneumonia.(28810835, 22767562)

 - Superimposed bacterial pneumonia (either community- or hospital-acquired).